fiona-cai/AI-Theme-Generator/README.md

 ## Debug output

-After applying a theme, an output panel named **"Palette Forge"** opens showing:
+After applying a theme, an output panel named **"AI Theme Generator"** opens showing:
 - The generated theme name and file path.
 - The exact `workbench.colorCustomizations` and `editor.tokenColorCustomizations` applied.